Nurturing Mental Well-being in Adolescents this time

 • Early identification and treatment can save severe sickness and significant expenses for the society, family, and person.
 Teenagers’ mental health issues needed to be addressed immediately as a result of COVID-19.

-• It actually covers anything from diagnosed sickness to mental health.
+• It actually takes anything as diagnosed sickness to psychological status.

 Mental Well-being